Symantec (SYMC) Q3 2017 Results - Earnings Call Transcript

 Third, another strong validation of our relevance and technology leadership in cybersecurity comes from an independent study that was recently published by academia and industry titans, which reviewed the security industry's ability to adequately handle an encrypted Internet.
 The Blue Coat Proxy received an A rating by the study, whereas all remaining security offerings that were tested received a C or an F for securely handling encrypted traffic.
 We've provided a link to the report on our Investor Relations website.

 Now, I would like to touch on some product innovation highlights from the last quarter, including the progress of our integration of the Blue Coat acquisition.
 The endpoint has become the battleground for protecting users against advanced threats, as roaming users proliferate and network traffic becomes increasingly encrypted.
 We recently shipped our next generation endpoint solution, Symantec Endpoint Protection, SEP 14, in November.
-It's off to a strong start and we are seeing acceleration of new wins and pipeline build.
-SEP 14 combines machine learning and exploit protection functionality with our comprehensive stack of endpoint technologies, all within a light-weight agent.
+It's off to a strong start, and we are seeing acceleration of new wins and pipeline build.
+SEP 14 combines machine learning and exploit protection functionality with our comprehensive stack of endpoint technologies, all within a lightweight agent.

-While many of the upstart competitive endpoint vendors are only solving a single slice of the endpoint security challenge, SEP14 is the only complete solution in the market covering prevention, detection, and response within a single agent architecture.
-Furthermore, our solution includes support across multi-devices and multi-OSs.
-This provides a strong ROI for customers, which we expect will improve over time as we bring additional solutions to market that leverage this core architecture, thereby fulfilling our customers' desire to make our endpoint platform the cornerstone of their long-term security posture.
+While many of the upstart competitive endpoint vendors are only solving a single slice of the endpoint security challenge, SEP 14 is the only complete solution in the market covering prevention, detection, and response within a single agent architecture.
+Furthermore, our solution includes support across multiple devices and multiple OSs.
+This provides a strong ROI for customers, which we expect will improve over time as we bring additional solutions to market that leveraged this core architecture, thereby fulfilling our customers' desire to make our endpoint platform the cornerstone of their long-term security posture.
 We are committed to being at the forefront of innovation on the endpoint.

 We are accelerating our rollout of new features with our next SEP release, which will include adaptive policy controls delivered via cloud-based management console and additional functionality targeted at endpoint forensics.
 And later this year we plan to integrate the SEP agent into our CloudSOC and Web Security Service for end-to-end control of roaming users and inoculation of compromised endpoints.
 The feedback from customers and industry analysts continues to be overwhelmingly positive on the value SEP provides compared to a multi-agent alternative.

 From a customer perspective, the wins and pipeline have accelerated.
 I'll give two examples.
 A large apparel company that was evaluating a point machine learning competitor, backpedaled from their decision after their CISO added SEP 14 into the technical bake-off.
 The prospect has since converted to becoming a SEP customer.
-We win the majority of head-to-head bake-offs when customer look past marketing claims and focus on the technical, integration and defense-in-depth merits of our offering.
+We win the majority of head-to-head bake-offs when customers look past marketing claims and focused on the technical, integration and defense-in-depth merits of our offering.

 Another example of the value of SEP 14 took place at a prominent healthcare company in the Midwest.
-The company realized they did not need an overly complex and burdensome solution from leading firewall company for memory exploitation, because SEP 14 offered better technology and leveraged their existing infrastructure and a single agent.
+The company realized they did not need an overly complex and burdensome solution from leading firewall company for memory exploitation, because SEP 14 offered better technology and leveraged their existing infrastructure in a single agent.
 Displacements like this are underway in many different accounts around the globe.

 These are great examples of the value of our technology.
 The pipeline is building with many of these types of deals, mainly led by our channel partners.